flusflas/mqtt-connector/README.md

 >   subscription to `#`).
 Now, a subscription per topic is created from the
 >   comma-separated list of topics, and a non-default handler is used to only
 >   handle the messages on the subscribed topics.
+> - A custom topic matcher has been added to support MQTT topics with wildcards.

 ## Status